TL;DR Answer Box

 - Zero-based budgeting: every dollar has a job, maximum intentionality.

-3) Use Value-Based Spending
+3) Use value-based spending

-- Create dedicated travel/hobby funds.
+- Create dedicated travel and hobby funds.

-- Set annual experience targets (not just “stuff” targets).
+- Set annual experience targets (not just stuff targets).

 - Use soft caps to prevent lifestyle creep.